Caroline Chisholm School: Community involvement

-Kajima Community manage the busy community activities during the evenings and weekends - www.ccs.schoolbookings.co.uk.

 Academic standards

 Ofsted's report of 17 May 2006 describes the school as:

 It had 'outstanding' outcome from its Ofsted report in July 2009, while they received a 'good' outcome from their Ofsted report in 2012.
 Caroline Chisholm school received 'requires improvement' by Ofsted in 2018.
 In their latest report in January 2020, the school received a 'good' rating with an 'outstanding' Early Years Foundation Stage.

 Catchment area row

 Although the area is next to the large housing development of Grange Park, a proposal in January 2010 by Northamptonshire County Council to remove Woodland View Primary School in Grange Park as a feeder school provoked huge protest from Grange Park parents.
-The alternative schools proposed were Roade School Sports College and Abbeyfield School. (formerly Mereway Secondary School).
+The alternative schools proposed were Elizabeth Woodville School (formerly Roade School Sports College) and Abbeyfield School. (formerly Mereway Secondary School).